Aims and purpose

 Actual expenses incurred in relocating from within the UK or from overseas will be reimbursed at the equivalent of 7.5% of your annual gross salary at the time of taking up your appointment at the University (applicable to new joiners from 1 August 2022*).

-Only expenses which fall within the HM Revenue and Customs (HMRC) guidelines below will be considered.
+Only expenses which fall within the HM Revenue and Customs (HMRC) guidelines will be considered.

 Only expenses incurred in the tax year that you join the University and the one following will be considered.

-If you are unclear as to whether an item may be claimed then guidance should be sought from the HR Recruitment Team, prior to expenditure being committed to.
+If you are unclear as to whether an item may be claimed, please seek guidance from the HR Recruitment Team before making your purchase.